 Mark Acsay on “SEO Mistakes to Avoid” [SEO Consultant and blogs at WebbyThoughts.com]

-Around one hundred fifty online professionals attended the event, eager to learn more SEO techniques.
-Mostly, the topics handed down does not excuse anyone from being geeky, ours was a different case, my buddy math teacher/VA newbie morconer even tweeted me this “I’m having anemic syndrome.”
-Even Sheila Dela Peña, the first speaker on stage notices her “Are you okay _ _ _?”
-I wasn’t able to ask other attendees neither can’t assume the percentage of those who had massive nose bleeds 🙂 People were crazy-serious or I doubt these mortals were just good actors trying to conceal the lost fluids.
+Around one hundred fifty online professionals attended the event, eager to learn SEO techniques.
+Mostly, the topics handed down does not excuse anyone from being geeky, ours was a different case, my buddy, a math teacher/VA newbie morconer even tweeted me this “I’m having anemic syndrome.”
+Even Sheila Dela Peña, the first speaker on stage, notices her “Are you okay?”
+I wasn’t able to ask other attendees neither can’t assume the percentage of those who had massive nose bleeds 🙂 People were mostly crazy-serious to learn stuff and applied it to their projects.

 The crowd spent almost 12 hours of brain-storming/sharing with the top SEO gurus, because of time constraint, too many engaging topics each speaker had to unload, some slides need to be skipped and fast forward to give way for the next speaker, cutting it short could only mean a difficulty to absorbed everything.
 Consider the audience, probably not new to you and maybe new to some.
 But in respect, the event was truly informative and realistic.